 Lipedema symptoms: how to recognize the signs

 Do you suffer from constant pain and tenderness in your legs and arms that gives you no rest – whether it’s morning, noon or night?
 Do your limbs feel heavy and swollen with no relief during the day?
-It’s as if you’re constantly carrying an invisible weight that makes every movement difficult.
-This agonizing discomfort could indicate lipedema – a condition that is often overlooked and underestimated, even though it has a profound impact on the lives of those affected.
+It’s as if you are constantly carrying an invisible weight that makes every movement difficult.
+These agonizing symptoms could indicate lipoedema – a condition that is often overlooked and underestimated, even though it has a profound impact on the lives of those affected.

 Lipedema is more than just a physical condition; it can affect your entire quality of life.
 The pain is not only physical, but often also leaves psychological traces.
 The feeling of being trapped in your own body, the lack of understanding from outsiders, the constant exhaustion – all of this can be overwhelming.
 But you are not alone.
 Millions of women share this fate.

-But what exactly do lipedema symptoms look like and how can you tell if you might be affected?
+But what exactly do lipoedema symptoms look like and how can you tell if you might be affected?

 Recognizing lipedema: What is lipedema?

-Lipedema is characterized by a symmetrical, disproportionate increase in subcutaneous fatty tissue, especially on the legs, hips and arms.
+A lipoedema is characterized by a symmetrical, disproportionate increase in subcutaneous fatty tissue, particularly on the legs, hips and arms.
 Hands and feet are usually spared, which is an important distinguishing feature from other diseases.
-Unlike general obesity, lipedema fat cannot be significantly reduced by dieting or exercise, which can lead to further psychological stress for those affected.
+Unlike general obesity, lipoedema fat cannot be significantly reduced by dieting or exercise, which can lead to further psychological stress for those affected.

 The exact causes are not yet fully understood.
 Experts suspect a genetic predisposition and hormonal influences as triggers.
-Lipedema often manifests itself for the first time during hormonal changes such as puberty, pregnancy or the menopause.
+Lipoedema often manifests itself for the first time during phases of hormonal change such as puberty, pregnancy or the menopause.

 Lipedema symptoms at a glance